 PHOTO: DUY TAN

-Most of the time in the red pottery kiln
+Most of the time spent in the red pottery kiln

-Each day working at the pottery kiln, female workers earn from 150,000 to 200,000 VND/person.
-Many have been working in the profession for more than ten years, some even though they are old, still do not leave the job, because they consider working in their hometown a joy.
+Each day working at the pottery kiln, female workers earn between 150,000 and 200,000 VND/person.
+Many have been working in the profession for more than ten years, and some have not left their jobs even though they are old, because they consider working in their hometown a joy.

 Ms. Pham Thi Bay has nearly 30 years of experience in making red pottery.